I need human help to enter verification code (office hours only)

 We are especially excited to offer a variety of family-friendly options.
 Our family and tot High Holy Day services are open to all and don't require registration:

-• Low-cost childcare available during main services for children ages 6 weeks to 6 years (pre-registration required)
+Low-cost childcare available during main services for children ages 6 weeks to 6 years (registration closed)

 Let this year be one of renewal, reflection, and reconnection—for each of us and for our community.